Genome-Function-Initiative-Oxford/CREST-GV/README.md

 ***

 ### Pipeline updates :construction:
-If any changes are made to ESVAR, it is possible to update the repository by entering the main folder and pulling the update using:
+If any changes are made to CREST-GV, it is possible to update the repository by entering the main folder and pulling the update using:
    ```
    # Enter the main folder
-   cd ESVAR
+   cd CREST-GV

    # Pull updates
    git pull